Qiskit/qiskit-tutorials/README.md

 ## Installation and Setup
 Please refer to [this note](INSTALL.ipynb) for installation and how to submit new tutorials by using github functionalities.

-You can also use a webhosted Jupyter notebook environment with [IBM DSX](https://github.com/QISKit/qiskit-tutorial/wiki/Running-Quantum-Program-on-IBM-DSx) as shown [here](running_on_IBM_DSX.ipynb).
+If you do not want to install, you can use a webhosted Jupyter notebook environment with [IBM DSX](https://github.com/QISKit/qiskit-tutorial/wiki/Running-Quantum-Program-on-IBM-DSx) as shown [here](running_on_IBM_DSX.ipynb).

 ## Contents